dtolnay/case-studies/callable-types/README.md

 So this is the big caveat; don't count on this to work now or continue working in the future.
 Nothing on this page is a robust solution, only interesting.
-For now I think this is the closest we get:
+For now I think this is the closest we get, by adding an assertion as a basic smoke test that the closure matches the expected size:

 ```rust
 use std::mem;